drug-design/course/docs/chapters/molecular-similarity.md

 #### Discontinuity in Ligand Property
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-A small alteration of a structure may introduce substantial changes in specific physico-chemical properties that are not apparent in the first place.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/discontinuity-ligand-property-c07a9354'><i class='fa fa-play' aria-hidden='true'></i></button>A small alteration of a structure may introduce substantial changes in specific physico-chemical properties that are not apparent in the first place.
 For example, the replacement of a carbon atom by an oxygen, or the change in the number of carbon atoms in a molecule can affect many properties of the substance.
 Examples of changes in pK<sub>a</sub> and logP are presented on the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/pka_scale.png){: loading=lazy }
 ##### pKa

-The change of the subtituents in the cocaine structure results in important changes in the pK<sub>a</sub> values with repercussions on  biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/pka-10f4cf4e'><i class='fa fa-play' aria-hidden='true'></i></button>The change of the subtituents in the cocaine structure results in important changes in the pK<sub>a</sub> values with repercussions on  biological activities.
 In this example the non-continuity that occurred in the pK<sub>a</sub> values were well exploited, but in other situations such considerable changes might be overlooked.

 ![](https://media.drugdesign.org/course/molecular-similarity/local_example1.png){: loading=lazy }